-Data Dissemination in Wireless Broadcast Channels: Network Coding or Cooperation?
+Data Dissemination in Wireless Broadcast Channels: Network Coding versus Cooperation

-Ivana Stojanovic, Masoud Sharif, and David Starobinski ECE Department, Boston University Email: {ivanas,sharif,staro}@bu.edu
+Ivana Stojanovic, Zeyu Wu, Masoud Sharif, and David Starobinski ECE Department, Boston University Email: {ivanas,bobtail,sharif,staro}@bu.edu

 Abstract-Network coding and cooperative diversity have each extensively been explored in the literature as a means to substantially improve the performance of wireless networks.
 Yet, little work has been conducted to compare their performance under a common framework.
 Our goal in this paper is to fill in this gap.
 Specifically, we consider a single-hop wireless network consisting of a base station and N receivers.
-We perform an asymptotic analysis, as $N \to \infty$, of the expected delay associated with the broadcasting of a file consisting of K packets.
+We perform an asymptotic analysis, as $N \to \infty$ , of the expected delay associated with the broadcasting of a file consisting of K packets.
 We show that if K is fixed, cooperation outperforms network coding, in the sense that the expected delay is proportional to K (and thus within a constant factor of the optimal delay) in the former case while it grows logarithmically with N in the latter case.
-On the other hand, if K grows with N at a rate at least as fast as $(\log N)^r$, for r > 1, then we show that the average delay of network coding is within a factor less than two of the optimal delay, no worse than the average delay of cooperation.
+On the other hand, if K grows with N at a rate at least as fast as $(\log N)^r$ , for r > 1, then we show that the average delay of network coding is also proportional to K and lower than the average delay of cooperation if the packet error probability is smaller than 0.36.
 Our analytical findings are validated through extensive numerical simulations.